 Section 508 Compliance Checklist for Websites and PDFs

-Summary: Here’s an overview to help you determine if you are required to comply with Section 508, along with a handy checklist for website developers and designers working with government digital properties.
+Here’s an overview to help you determine if you are required to comply with Section 508, along with a handy website accessibility checker for website developers and designers working with government digital properties.

 The Rehabilitation Act of 1973 is a federal law that guarantees people with disabilities equal access to any programs and activities funded by federal agencies.
 Subsequent amendments to the Rehabilitation Act include Section 508, which states that all information and communication technology (ICT), including all digital information and communications, must be fully accessible to individuals with disabilities.